 - Offering a 401(k) plan can help small businesses meet increasing employee expectations and retain top talent.

-- A 401(k) plan yields companies significant tax breaks and deductions.
+- Companies that offer 401(k) plans are eligible for significant tax breaks and deductions.

-- Businesses and employees alike benefit from optional employer contributions to workers’ 401(k) accounts.
+- Both businesses and employees benefit from optional employer contributions to workers’ 401(k) accounts.

-- This article is for business owners who want to know why they should offer a 401(k) plan with matching contributions and who may qualify for it.
+- This article is for business owners who want to know why they should offer a 401(k) plan.

-If you’re like many small business owners, you’ve probably asked yourself whether you should offer a 401(k) as part of your employee benefits package.
-You’ve probably also asked yourself what you and your business stand to gain from such a move and which employees will benefit from it.
-The answer is that providing a 401(k) retirement savings plan offers benefits for both employers and employees.
+If you’re like many small business owners, you’ve probably asked yourself whether you should offer a 401(k) plan as part of your employee benefits package.
+You’ve probably also asked yourself what you and your company stand to gain from such a move and which employees will benefit from it.
+We’ll break down how 401(k) retirement savings plans provide advantages for both employers and employees.

 Editor’s note: Looking for the right employee retirement plan provider for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.